 As you review project accounts and contracts, make sure you’ve paid all your suppliers and contractors.
 You also need to make sure they’ve been paid for any unexpected additional work like overtime or other resources.

 Make sure your clients have paid you too and settled all relevant invoices in a timely way.
+To streamline this process, consider utilizing accounting software to send timely payment reminders and keep track of outstanding payments.

 4. Update project documents